tylim88/Firelord/README.md

 if you try to use the original Firestore field value, the wrapper will stop you.

-## 🍝 Circumvented Firestore Limitations
+## 🍝 Circumvented Firestore Limitations (Runtime Errors)

 ![limitation](img/limitation.png)

+Other runtime errors circumvented:

+- Prevent empty array from hitting `in`, `not-in`, `array-contains-any`, `arrayUnion` and `arrayRemove`.

+- prevent ordering the same field twice.

 ## 🐬 Advices